openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Gets the width of the ofRectangle.
+Gets the width of the ofRectangle as float.

 Returns: The width of the rectangle.